 | 6 | Cover the fan-out | SERP-overlap clusters; match the page type the SERP rewards | Coverage across sub-SERPs |

-| 7 | Structured data | Article, FAQPage, Breadcrumb, ItemList, Person; no HowTo | Valid in Rich Results Test |
+| 7 | Structured data | Article, FAQPage, Breadcrumb, ItemList, Person, HowTo (for step-by-step pages) | Valid in Rich Results Test |

 | 8 | Local | GBP complete, identical NAP, local schema, geo-grid | Map-pack and "near me" cites |